lighttransport/cpp-guidelines/README.md

 ## Language version

 C++11 as a basis.

-It would be better that codes can be compiled with C++03 compiler.
+It would be better codes can be compiled with C++03 compiler(to support rather old compiler and emerging platform which does not support C++11 feature yet: e.g. RISC-V based embedded processor)

+Example project is available as NanoRT ( https://github.com/lighttransport/nanort )

 ## Platforms and compilers

-Code shuld be portable and cross-platform and as much as possible.
+Code shuld be portable and cross-platform as much as possible.

 ### Platform

-Unixish system as a first class.
+Unixish system as a first citizen.
+Windows and Android/iOS second.

 * Linux 64bit(Ubuntu 16.04 or later)
 * macOS sierra or later